 SABA-DC Community Empowerment Grant Every year, SABA-DC provides an annual grant to 501(c)(3) organizations for an initiative or project that enhances equal opportunity within and across communities in the National Capital Region.
 The number of grants awarded, as well as the amount of each grant, will be determined by the SABA-DC Community Empowerment Grant Committee and is based on SABA-DC’s fundraising efforts and the number of quality applicants it receives.
-The application for SABA-DC's 2025 Community Empowerment Grant is NOW OPEN.
-Please fill out the application form below by August 1, 2025.
+The application for SABA-DC's 2025 Community Empowerment Grant is CLOSED.
 Questions?
 Please reach out to SABADC.ceg@gmail.com.
-Timeline
+2025 SABA-DC Community Empowerment Grantees SABA-DC chose to partner with three incredible organizations and projects this year.
+SABA-DC chose: The Appellate Project, the Council for Court Excellence, and the Maryland Volunteer Lawyers Service.
+SABA-DC is excited to work with these three amazing organizations!
+The Appellate Project The Council for Court Excellence Council for Court Excellence (CCE) is a nonpartisan nonprofit that envisions a justice system in D.C. that equitably serves its people.
+CCE strives to be inclusive and action-oriented, bringing people and ideas together to make immediate and long-term change in D.C.’s civil, criminal, and youth justice systems.
+We accomplish these goals by conducting policy and legal research, identifying and promoting justice system reforms, convening important stakeholders to develop recommendations and advance change, and educating to empower residents and increase civic engagement surrounding the law.
+The Maryland Volunteer Lawyers Service Timeline

 About the SABA-DC Community Empowerment GrantThe South Asian Bar Association of Washington, D.C.
 (SABA-DC) is a voluntary bar association dedicated to the needs, concerns, and interests of the South Asian legal community in the Washington, D.C. metropolitan area.
 SABA-DC's key objectives are to: